 Combat the cold with a moisture barrier.

-- Seal the deal with a scarf and gloves for a layer of protection from the harsh winter air (and to be kept snug as a bug!).
+The extra layer of protection will protect your skin from the harsh winter air (and keep you snug as a bug!).

 2 (and 3,4, &5!): Ahhhhh, those steamy hot showers…